RedBucketRealty/Planning/android_plans/business_requirements.md

 # RedBucketRealty: Android app Business Requirements

-- A singular color theme, documented
+- A set of color themes, documented
 - A font set, documented
 - A logo
 - A splash animation that runs on every app startup
 - Login and signup functionality
-  - Can login/sighnup via email and password
+  - Can login/signup via email and password
   - Uses 2FA
   - Uses PwnedPasswords service to check password
 - A home page
   - Has navigation to other key parts of the app
   - Highlights product recommendations across key business verticals
   - Showcases new products and services across key business verticals
-  - Has navigation to a profile page
   - Has functionality to add products and services to a favorites list
 - A cart page
   - Displays all products and services added to the cart
   - Has functionality to move to a payment page for the current cart items
   - Has functionality to move products and services to a Buy Later list and other favorites lists
+  - Has functionality to remove items from the cart
+  - Has functionality to make sure all rental agreements are signed before payment is processed
+  - Has functionality to make sure all compliances are signed before payment is processed
+  - Displays all products and services in the Buy Later list
 - A favorites lists page
   - Displays navigation links to favorites lists
   - Has functionality to create a new favorites list
   - Displays recently added products and services to the favorites lists
+  - Delete multiple lists at once
   - A favorites list
     - Displays items added to the list, with the ability to sort according to some metric
     - Navigation to the items added to the list
+    - Has functionality to delete items in the list
+    - Has functionality to delete list
 - An orders page
   - Displays all orders placed and their status, sorted by newest first
   - Has functionality to renew orders
   - Has functionality to suggest similar orders
   - Has functionality to display invoices
+    - Display GST compliant invoices
   - Has functionality to export invoices
 - Properties pages for each vertical: residences, private office spaces, shared co-working spaces, event spaces, and virtual spaces
   - Display the properties
   - Sort and filter them by size, price, and other metrics
   - Has functionality to add each property to a favorites page list
   - Navigate to each individual property
-- Residence property page
+- Residential property page
   - Display
     - Name and location of the property
     - A cover image of the property
     - Price tag of the property
     - Advantages of the property
-    - What amenitites the rental covers
+    - What amenities the rental covers
     - Other marketing copy
     - Compliances needed
     - Who they are renting it from